HubSpot CRM Best Practices: 5 steps to get the most out of your CRM

 Rest assured, you are not alone, and the good news is there are several easy steps you can take to dramatically increase HubSpot's impact:

 Lists are the perfect tool to identify who is in your CRM.
 Lists aren’t just for segmenting for your marketing team.
 Lists provide your sales team information to help prioritize leads and maintain data hygiene.
 They also provide information to your account managers to aid in client retention and upsells.
-Here’s several examples of lists your various teams can and should be using:
+Here are several examples of lists your various teams can and should be using:

 And unless you are using a free version of HubSpot, you are paying for each one of those contact records.